Jilma Madera

-Jilma Madera (September 18, 1915 – February 21, 2000) was a well-known Cuban sculptor.
-Her two most famous works are the Christ of Havana and the bust of José Martí at the Pico Turquino.
+Lilia Jilma Madera Valiente (September 18, 1915 – February 21, 2000) was a well-known Cuban sculptor.
+Her two most famous works are the Christ of Havana and the bust of José Martí on the Pico Turquino, which is the highest peak of Cuba.

 Born in La Victoria, Pinar del Río, Cuba, she studied painting and sculpture at the Escuela Nacional de Bellas Artes "San Alejandro" under the tutelage of Juan José Sicre (the sculptor of the José Martí Memorial).